A Bayesian factor analysis model for non-randomised staggered designs: Evaluation of the peers intervention

 Lastly, we compare the results obtained from our approach with those from the approaches using only outcome data and using only pre-intervention outcome data.
 Some comparisons are shown in Figures \ref{fig:Results_rho} (for $\tau$) and \ref{fig:ITErho} (for $\tau_{it}$, for three randomly selected ODNs).
-In Appendix \ref{app:peersresults}, Figure \ref{fig:comparison}, we further compare the point estimates of all ITEs and width of associated 95\% CrIs across the three approaches.
-The results from the model using only outcome data closely resemble those from our method.
+In Supplementary Material D, we further compare the point estimates of all ITEs and width of associated 95\%-CrIs across the three approaches.
+The results from the model using only outcome data (shown in green) closely resemble those from our method.
 This similarity is expected, given that relatively few peers were hired during the study period.
 As a consequence, the observed values of $A_{it}$ contribute limited information about the parameters shared ($\kappa_i$ and $\boldsymbol{\lambda}_i$) between the intervention assignment and potential outcomes models.
 Moreover, the alignment between the two approaches is reassuring, as large discrepancies in point estimates would suggest a conflict regarding the shared parameters between the two sources of information.
-In contrast, the results obtained from the counterfactual prediction model differ substantially.
-Specifically, many of the point estimates of the ITEs differ from those obtained using our approach, and the 95\% CrIs are substantially wider than ours for the majority of ITEs.
+In contrast, the results obtained from the pre-intervention outcome model (shown in red) differ substantially.
+Many of the point estimates of the ITEs differ from those obtained using our approach, and the 95\% CrIs are substantially wider than ours for the majority of ITEs.
 This is a major advantage of our approach compared to counterfactual prediction models: by incorporating post-intervention outcome data into the estimation process, parameters that are shared between models \eqref{eq:functional2} and \eqref{eq:functional3} are estimated with higher precision.
 We expect similar gains in precision in datasets that, like ours, involve units with short pre-intervention periods.